 And in case you were wondering, it is possible to walk from one side of the beach to the other via a hidden trail behind the headland.

 How To Get To Cheung Sha Beach

-From Hong Kong Island
+From Hong Kong Island by ferry

 From Tung Chung

 If you’re coming from Tung Chung, you can catch

 - Bus number 11 from the Tung Chung Town Centre to Cheung Sha Ha Tsuen or Cheung Sha Bridge, or

 - Bus number 23 from Tung Chung Tat Tung Road Bus Terminus to the same bus stops.

 Alternatively, you can always take a taxi from Mui Wo or Tung Chung.
 And in case you plan to drive, a reminder that parking spots are limited next to the beach.

 And if you prefer to hike, you can also reach Cheung Sha Beach via Lantau Trail Section 11 from Pui O.